Orchestral Speech: A technique for when you really need to be fluent.

 What if the listener doesn’t understand you?

-If when you get to the end of a phrase, if it is clear that the listener has not understood it, go back to the beginning of that phrase and say it again, in its entirety (avoid going back and repeating individual sounds or words).
+If, when you get to the end of a phrase, if it is clear that the listener has not understood it, go back to the beginning of that phrase and say it again, in its entirety (avoid going back and repeating individual sounds or words).
 When you say it the second time round, try not to change anything of your original plan.
 Stick to it exactly if you can – word for word – and stick exactly to the rhythm and speech-rate you originally planned – even if it doesn’t seem like the best.
 Avoid the temptation to put any more effort in to saying it than you did the first time.
-In fact, if anything, you could put a little less effort into it.
+In fact, if anything, you can put a little less effort into it.
 If you feel like the listener couldn’t hear you, resist the temptation to speak more loudly.
 If necessary, get a bit closer to the listener or, if possible, find a way of reducing the background noise.

 On your second attempt, the chances of your listeners understanding you are greatly increased, even without trying harder and without changing anything.
 There are several reasons for this.
 First of all, they will be paying more attention.
 Secondly, they probably already heard and understood most of the words you said, so second time round they only really need to focus on the one or two words they failed to understand.
-Thirdly, even without making more effort, second time round, the words that come out of your mouth are likely to correspond more closely to what you intended to say than they did the first-time round – because you’ve already had some practice at saying it.
+Thirdly, even without making more effort, second time round, the words that come out of your mouth are likely to correspond more closely to what you intended to say than they did the first-time round – because you’ve already had some practice at saying them.

-If after a couple of attempts, Orchestral Speech does not result in the listener understanding what you are trying to say, then it is best to stop and resort instead to a different approach.
+If, after a couple of attempts, Orchestral Speech does not result in the listener understanding what you are trying to say, then it is best to stop and resort instead to a different approach.
 In such situations it is important to be pragmatic and to feel free to use any means that are available – provided they do not traumatize you.[2]
 It is useful to remind yourself of what normally-fluent speakers do when they find themselves in similar situations, for example, when on holiday in a country where people do not speak the same language.
-Often the best options are to rephrase what you are trying to say, using different words; to use gestures and point where appropriate; or simply to write down the word or words that have been misunderstood and show them to the listener.
+Often the best options are to rephrase what you are trying to say, using different words; or spell the words out letter by letter; use gestures and point where appropriate; or simply to write down the word or words that have been misunderstood and show them to the listener.
 Or, if it has happened during a telephone call, you may need to call back later, get someone else to make the call for you, or resort to texting instead.
 Of course, it is disheartening when this happens, but importantly, because you have tried (more than once) to get the message across using Orchestral Speech and it hasn’t worked, you have not avoided the situation, so you will not have reinforced the tendency to avoid.

 At the end of the day, it’s important to recognize that communication failure is also a common outcome even for people who do not stammer.
 Often, despite our best efforts, listeners can’t understand us – and that’s OK.
 Being overly idealistic in such situations does not help.